EmmaOttilie/Exercises/miniex5/README.md

 This program generates haiku poems when you press the mousebutton.

 C) Turns out I didn't use RiTa at all, even though I thought I did.
 I put the library in my index and had it working when I started out, but as I made the program, all my functions and syntax was actually already in the p5 library.
 I didn't notice till I was nearly done and did't want to make a whole new program.
-So..
-Yeah.
+I tried to implement RiTa in my loops, but I could not make that work.
+More on that later.

 D) I had a lot of fun with this one.
 I got the idea for the haikus pretty quickly and just had to figure out how to make it.
 My text isn't found material, I made my own instead of having to find a bunch of haikus.
 Using a txt file and calling it worked fine, I just had to seperate the three lines of text into three files and call them individually to make sure I kept the haiku format when it randomizes the phrases.